Information regarding COVID-19

 Dean’s offices will coordinate these activities.

 At the same time, the University will remain OPEN.
-Administrative offices will remain 50% staffed, with on campus presence one week and work-from-home another week, the service to our students and staff will remain the highest priority.
+Administrative offices will remain 50% staffed, the service to our students and staff will remain the highest priority.

 SEEU information on measures taken for the Pandemic COVID-19